spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 - the `#` subpath separator shall be encoded as `%23` elsewhere
 - All non-ASCII characters shall be encoded as UTF-8 and then percent-encoded

-It is OK to percent-encode any _purl_ components, except for the type.
+It is OK to percent-encode any _PURL_ components, except for the type.
-Producers and consumers of _purl_ data shall always percent-decode and percent-encode components and component segments as explained in the "How to produce and consume _purl_ data" section.
+Producers and consumers of _PURL_ data shall always percent-decode and percent-encode components and component segments as explained in the "How to produce and consume _PURL_ data" section.

 ## Rules for each component

-A _purl_ string is an ASCII URL string composed of seven components.
+A _PURL_ string is an ASCII URL string composed of seven components.

 Some components are allowed to use other characters beyond ASCII: these components shall then be UTF-8-encoded strings and percent-encoded as